Mexico Travel Guide

 While the country tends to have a bad reputation when it comes to safety, you should not be discouraged from traveling there or from leaving the resort to see more of this amazing country.
 There are so many amazing places to see in Mexico, and while I personally do not consider it a first-time solo travel destination, it is a great place for solo female trips once you know what to look out for.

-Particularly the tourist hotspots of the Yucatan Peninsula and those on the west coast are safe if you stay away from drugs and use common sense.
-As everywhere in the world, there are places in rather safe cities and towns where you should not go and things that are not advised.
-Do not flaunt your money and wealth, and take measures to avoid pickpocketing.
+Particularly, the tourist hotspots of the Yucatan Peninsula and those on the west coast are safe if you stay away from drugs and use common sense.
+As everywhere in the world, there are places in rather safe cities and towns where you should not go, and things that are not advised.
+Do not flaunt your money and wealth, and take measures to avoid getting pickpocketed.

 However, there are also areas that come with great risk, and where armed robbery and even kidnappings can occur.
 Consider the risks and make an informed decision if you want to visit these places.

-At the end of the day, some parts of Mexico are safer than other parts, so do your research ahead of your trip.
+At the end of the day, some parts of Mexico are safer than others, so do your research ahead of your trip.

 When to visit Mexico